HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 }}
 ```

-##### 2.1.7.2) Expression variables and stand-in expressions
+##### 2.1.7.2) Expression Variables and Stand-In Expressions

-HVML allows binding an evaluated expression (or parameterized data) to a variable using the `bind` tag:
+HVML allows binding an evaluated expression (or parameterized data) to a variable using `bind` tag:

 ```hvml
      <bind on $users[$MATH. random(10)] as "me" />
 ```

-This variable does not correspond to the value of `$users[$MATH.random(10)]` when the element defined by the above tag is executed, but the evaluation expression `$users[$MATH.random(10)]` ; We call such variables "expression variables"
+This variable does not correspond to the value of `$users[$MATH.random(10)]` when the element defined by the above tag is executed, but the evaluation expression `$users[$MATH.random(10)]` ; we call such variables "expression variables"

 When we need to evaluate a bound expression, we use `$me.eval`; we call `$me.eval` such expressions as substitute expressions.
-Since the example expression above uses the `random` method of `$MATH`, it will get different results each time it is evaluated.
+Since the example expression above uses `random` method of `$MATH`, it will get different results each time it is evaluated.

-We can use the `observe` tag to observe a variable bound to an expression, so as to make some corresponding processing according to the change of the variable value.
+We can use `observe` tag to observe a variable bound to an expression, so as to make some corresponding processing according to the change of the variable value.

-For example, we can bind the attribute or content of a target document element to a variable, and then use the `observe` element to handle the `change` event on it:
+For example, we can bind the attribute or content of a target document element to a variable, and then use `observe` element to handle `change` event on it:

 ```hvml
 <input type="text" name="user-name" id="the-user-name" placeholder="Your Name" value="" />